Houston vs. Miami (FL) Predictions & Picks - NCAA Tournament Sweet 16

 Over (138.5)

-Houston is 17-16-0 against the spread this season compared to Miami (FL)'s 16-11-0 ATS record.
-The Cougars have gone over the point total in 15 games, while Hurricanes games have gone over 13 times.
-The two teams score an average of 154 points per game, 15.5 more points than this matchup's total.
-Houston has a 3-7 record against the spread while going 9-1 overall in the last 10 contests.
-Miami (FL) has gone 5-4 against the spread and 8-2 overall in its last 10 contests.
+Houston has gone 17-16-0 against the spread, while Miami (FL)'s ATS record this season is 16-11-0.
+The Cougars have a 15-18-0 record hitting the over, while games involving the Hurricanes have a record of 13-17-0 when it comes to hitting the over.
+The two teams score 154 points per game, 15.5 more points than this matchup's total.
+In the past 10 contests, Houston has a 3-7 record against the spread while going 9-1 overall.
+Miami (FL) has gone 5-4 against the spread and 8-2 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.